 Custom Fields or Tags to best segment your data?

-As part of the OnePageCRM Learning Centre, we’ve been hosting advanced webinars on various topics over the last few months (click here to check the list of available webinars).
+As part of the OnePageCRM Learning Centre, we’ve been hosting advanced webinars on various topics over the last few months.
 One of our most popular turnouts has always been on the topic of “Segmentation and Reporting” in OnePageCRM.
 With that being said, it is the most frequently asked question at this webinar which has spurred me to write this blog post.

 So I guess you’re wondering, what the question is…..well here you go; why should I use Custom Field’s over Tags or vice versa when segmenting my data?
 Those of you who already use OnePageCRM will probably already have your own opinions on this one, but today I’m going to give you the pro’s and con’s for both, so you can make up your own mind.

 1. Custom Fields are more secure for the account holder

 Custom Field’s are slightly more secure than Tags.
 In saying that I mean, only an Account owner or Administrator can add/edit/delete a Custom Field from a selected group of contacts.
 That means, if you’re a User on the account and need that one extra field – you’ll have to request this addition from the Account owner or Administrator.
 The advantage?
 Well it eliminates the User (perhaps mistakenly) deleting a Custom Field from an entire group of contacts, they’ll have to be removed one-by-one (which is hassle right?).

 Score: Custom Fields v.s.
 Tags 1 – 0